Top 10 best plug-in hybrid SUVs 2022

 BMW X3 xDrive30e

-The BMW X3 is one of the best mid-sized premium SUVs you can buy and it's particularly impressive in plug-in hybrid guise.
+The X3 is one of the best mid-sized premium SUVs you can buy and it's particularly impressive in plug-in hybrid guise.
 Using broadly the same drivetrain as the BMW 530e saloon, the X3 combines strong economy, 29 miles of electric range and low emissions that equate to great company-car tax costs.
 It's not just a fleet special, however: it's not much more expensive than an equivalent diesel.
 Read our full review here.

 BMW X5 xDrive45e